-This award is sponsered by netwealth and presented in partnership with the Australian Women Donors Network (AWDN).
+This award is sponsored by Netwealth Investments Limited and presented in partnership with the Australian Women Donors Network (AWDN).

 Indigenous Philanthropy Award – is for current achievements from funding initiatives that advance Indigenous communities, support Aboriginal and Torres Strait Islander culture and promote reconciliation in Australia.

 This award is presented in partnership with Ninti One.

 International Philanthropy Award – is for current achievements in Australian international philanthropy.
 It is for grants allocated outside of Australia that help achieve the Sustainable Development Goals (SDGs).

 Nominations are accepted from the following groups: Philanthropy Australia members; Philanthropy Australia partners and supporters; members of Philanthropy Australia partner organisations; partner organisations’ members and supporters; non-members, members of the public and individuals.